 It’s that time of year!
 The time for fresh starts, new plans, and all the organization!
 If you set some big business goals this year, we want to help you see them through!
 That’s why we’re kicking off our blog posts this year with one about content strategy because if you have a business that relies on the internet, you need content.

-So before you pull out your fresh planner and bust out those brand new colorful pens, let’s talk about why content should be one of your focuses this year and what it means to create a content strategy in 2020.
+So before you pull out your fresh planner and bust out those brand new colorful pens, let’s talk about why content should be one of your focuses this year and what it means to create a content strategy today.

 Once you have your strategy ready to go, you can plan out your content using our content planner.
 Get your free copy here.